kubevela/kubevela.github.io/versioned_docs/version-v1.7/how-to/dashboard/trigger/overview.md

 ## Use declarative workflow with CI steps

-KubeVela v1.7+ provide built-in step for image building, please refer to [Integration with image build & push](../../../tutorials/s2i) for details.
+KubeVela v1.7+ provide built-in step for image building, please refer to [Unified Declarative CI/CD](../../../tutorials/s2i) for details.

 ## Use triggers to integrated with CI system.